What is an alcohol problem?

 - Difficulty with attendance at work, missing days at work because the individual is trying to recover from the drinking from the night before.
 Poor work performance may even begin to take place.
 Loss of jobs or difficulty gaining employment may be experienced.

-- Possible alcohol poison, lack of care about operating a motor vehicle under the influence, risk of experiencing alcohol-related legal issues increase as drinking continues.
+- Possible alcohol poisoning, lack of care about operating a motor vehicle under the influence, and risk of experiencing alcohol-related legal issues increase as drinking continues.

 - Alcohol becomes the central focus of their lives; its importance begins to be the primary objective of daily life as the alcohol use disorder progresses.

 The above is just some of the Alcohol Use Behavioral indicators that are more common than others.
 There are hundreds of more behavioral indicators not mentioned.
 The list is given for informational purposes and is not intended to be a diagnosis of an alcohol use disorder.
 If you or a loved one has some of these problems mentioned above, please contact our alcohol use disorder treatment program today.
 Summer Sky can be reached by calling us at 1-888-857-8857.